Features Pricing Compliance Check Blog Contact

 Conclusion

 Time recording is already mandatory today, and the new Royal Decree will tighten requirements by demanding it be digital, traceable, and immutable.
-But the good news is that preparation is easier and cheaper than you think.
+If you have an SME, check our complete time tracking guide for SMEs.
+The good news is that preparation is easier and cheaper than you think.
 With tools like Cleverfy, you can have your company up to date in less than 10 minutes and from 1.50 EUR per employee per month.

 Not sure if your company complies?
 Take the compliance test in 2 minutes and find out for free.